 Lasers are used to treat small, superficial veins, including spider veins, on the face and legs.
 The veins range in color from red to purple to blue.
 When treating these Vascular Lesions (spider veins), etc., the blood temperature at the targeted area is elevated to a level that causes coagulation without damage to the epidermis or surrounding tissue but destroys the function of the vein.
 Over time, the vein is absorbed by the body and disappears from sight.

 There is no way to tell for sure which veins will respond.
 A consultation with the clinician to evaluate and assess your veins will be required.
 Prior surgery or treatment on your veins could affect the treatment outcome.
 In some cases, further testing may be recommended to determine if there are underlying venous problems.
 Multiple treatments are almost always necessary.
 The number of treatments necessary varies from person to person.
-The results of this treatment are subtle yet consistent.
+The results of this treatment are subtle, yet consistent.
 This treatment is usually performed without topical anesthetic.
-The most common areas treated with this laser are the face, neck and chest.
+The most common areas treated with this laser are the face, neck, and chest.

 Although we encourage you to resume normal activities almost immediately, we do ask that you refrain from vigorous exercise and avoid hot tubs for at least 24 hours post treatment.
 You may have mild to moderate pain.
-Redness, swelling and bruising can occur.
+Redness, swelling, and bruising can occur.